-All students majoring in disciplines in the School of Liberal Arts and Sciences must complete satisfactorily 120 credits, at least 99 of which must be within SLAS.
-The remaining credits may be taken in courses approved by any other school or college of Rider.
+All students majoring in disciplines in the School of Liberal Arts and Sciences must complete satisfactorily 120 credits.
 The last 30 credits must be taken at Rider.
 For graduation, all students must have a 2.0 cumulative average.
 They must have at least a 2.0 cumulative average in the major, in all liberal arts and sciences courses, and, if applicable, in the second major or minor.
 All students must fulfill the core curriculum requirements.